 This last year I approached blogging in a new way, even though this blog is not new.
-So I wanted to do a little blogging year in review in order to capture my progress as well as set public goals for 2018.
+So I wanted to do a little blogging year in review in order to capture my progress as well as set public goals.

 My blogging journey (if you’ll indulge me) has gone from online journal to travelogue to lifestyle blog to what it is now…somewhat less random and hopefully helpful insights into content marketing for freelance writers.
 Or, at least, that’s the direction I’m trying to point everything.